Extinct Towns:

 Lawrenceburg/Salt Creek | 1868-1869 1869-1901 |

 The post office name changed from Salt Creek to Lawrenceburg on January 15, 1869.
 It was named for L.D.
 Lawrence, a Cloud County pioneer.
-It was a station on the Union Pacific railroad, about midway between Concordia and Clyde, in the prosperous Salt Creek Valley. |
+It was a station on the Union Pacific Railroad, about midway between Concordia and Clyde, in the prosperous Salt Creek Valley.
+In 1894, it had express offices, telephone service, and a population of 20.
+It was seven miles northeast of Concordia, the seat |

-Macyville/Ten Mile | 1871-1879 1879-1905 |
+Macyville-Ten Mile | 1871-1879 1879-1905 |

 This place was first called Ten Mile because it was midway between the Republican and Solomon Rivers.
 When a post office was established on October 1, 1871, George W. Macy was the postmaster.
 On August 22, 1879, the name was changed to Macyville, taking its origin from its founder and first postmaster.
 Mr. Macy conducted a store and continued as postmaster.
 In about 1890, Macyville had three stores, and the little town did a flourishing business.
 At its peak, it had a population of about 200.
-The Methodist Episcopal congregation was organized in 1892, and a church was built for $1,100 the next year.
+The Methodist Episcopal congregation was organized in 1892, and a church was built for $1,100 the following year.
 The Macyville school was one mile north of the town.
+In 1894, it had a general store, a blacksmith, a druggist, and a population of 100.
+At that time, it was on the tri-weekly stage route from Scottsville to Concordia, from which the mail was delivered to G.W.
+Macy, the postmaster.
 In 1903, it had a store of general merchandise operated by A.E.
 Danderand and had one of the best-equipped blacksmith shops in the county, owned by E.N.
 Burgeson.
 The population in 1910 was 62.
 The town was in Summit Township, nine miles southwest of Concordia and about 11 miles northeast of Glasco. |

 Malta | 1875-1884 | Malta was a country post office in Oakland Township. |

-Meredith | 1871-1910 | Meredith was a small town in Cloud County, about 15 miles south of Concordia and eight miles from Delphos, the nearest shipping point and the post office from which its mail is distributed.
+Meredith | 1871-1910 | Meredith was a small town in Cloud County, about 15 miles south of Concordia and eight miles from Delphos, its nearest banking and shipping point.
+In 1894, it had a general store, a blacksmith, a carpenter and wagonmaker, a barber, a hotel, and a justice of the peace.
 The population in 1910 was 78. |

 Minersville | 1877-1899 | Minersville was a small coal mining town located near the northern border of Cloud County. |